Scar Revision Compensation Claims

 What are the signs that my scar revision surgery has gone wrong?

 Scar revision or reduction surgery is supposed to improve the appearance of scar tissue, but in some cases, surgeons and clinics are unable to meet the standards that patients expect, causing further physical, emotional and psychological damage.

 In less serious cases, a patient might be left with some visible scarring that is easily concealable.
 In more serious cases, a patient could be left with more dramatic results, such as severe facial scarring.
 Both of these instances can leave a patient feeling self-conscious, traumatised due to the negligent surgery itself, and having wasted money.

-After scar revision and reduction surgery, normal activities can usually be resumed shortly after the operation.
-Full healing may take up to two weeks, but the disappearance or reduction of the scar may take considerably longer.
+When scar revision surgery has been carried out, it is usually fine to resume normal activities shortly after the operation.
+Full healing may take up to two weeks, but the disappearance or reduction of the scar can take considerably longer.

-If, however, it’s clear to you very quickly that your surgery has gone wrong, then you may be suffering from one of the following indicators of negligence:
+If your surgery has gone wrong, however, you may be suffering from one of the following indicators of negligence:

 - Inappropriate new scarring

 - Other skin damage